 The number of coincidences in the Steven Avery case is astounding.
 While some coincidences are acceptable, the sheer number, in this case, are more than suspicious.

 “If we wanted to eliminate Steve, it would’ve been a whole lot easier to eliminate Steve than to frame Steve…or if we wanted him killed, it would be much easier just to kill him.”
 Manitowoc County Sheriff Ken Petersen

 There are so many outstanding questions that have just not been answered, you can see why over 200’000 people in America have signed a petition for the release of Steven Avery, believing that once again he has been wrongly convicted of a terrible crime.

-Steven Avery’s defence team, Dean Strang and Jerry Buting, were not allowed to bring into evidence suggestions of who else may be responsible for the murder.
-This is of course the obvious question if you have doubts regarding his guilt.
+Steven Avery’s defense team, Dean Strang, and Jerry Buting, were not allowed to bring into evidence suggestions of who else may be responsible for the murder.
+This is, of course, the obvious question if you have doubts regarding his guilt.
 You are left asking all the way through each 1-hour episode of Making A Murderer, becoming rather suspicious of the various people who take the stand.
 As time has passed there have been more reports of inaccuracies and inconsistencies in the evidence in this case, raising further questions about the guilt of Steven Avery.